chengenzhao/java-vulkan-mac/README.md

 * Manually copy all files in the $Vulkan_SDK/macOS/lib to $JAVA_HOME/lib directory.
 * Using Java program argument java.library.path to add them, check the following Swift code.

-## Setting environment variables is required.
+## Setting environment variables is also required
 Manually typing in export environment variables for development is OK, but could be difficult for production environment e.g. releasing on Steam.
 Traditionally we could write a script like zsh script or shell script to set the environment variables first then start the Java program using java command.
 However with tools provided by Apple, we could use Swift to do the similar job.